mongodb/mongo-hadoop/mongo-hadoop_adapter.md

     STORE raw_out INTO 'file:///tmp/whatever.bson' USING com.mongodb.hadoop.pig.BSONStorage;

-If you want to supply a custom value for '_id' in the documents written out by `BSONStorage` you can give it an optional `idAlias` field which maps a value in the Pig record to the _id field, for example:
+If you want to supply a custom value for the `'_id'` field in the documents written out by `BSONStorage` you can give it an optional `idAlias` field which maps a value in the Pig record to the `'_id'` field in the output document, for example:

     STORE raw_out INTO 'file:///tmp/whatever.bson' USING com.mongodb.hadoop.pig.BSONStorage('id');

 The output URI for BSONStorage can be any accessible file system including `hdfs://` and `s3n://`.
-However, when using S3 for an output file, you will need to set `fs.s3.awsAccessKeyId` and `fs.s3.awsSecretAccessKey` for your AWS account accordingly.
+However, when using S3 for an output file, you will also need to set `fs.s3.awsAccessKeyId` and `fs.s3.awsSecretAccessKey` for your AWS account accordingly.

 #####Inserting directly into a MongoDB collection